 Our teak table would be the setting.
 I pulled the table out from the fence so that four people could sit around the table.
 I also lowered the umbrella since I wanted as much sun as possible.

 TIP: Regardless of the location of your table, pull your chairs away to give yourself plenty of space to work.

-Before starting to set the table, I find it best to gather as many of the items you will need as possible.
+Before starting to set the table, I find it best to gather as many of the items that you will need as possible.
 This will make the process of setting the table go faster and easier.
 Here is a list of items to gather:

 - tablecloth and/or placemats